harshitarana26/firstgit/README.md

 # firstgit
 its harshita rana
-very raw to this but will cope to do better
+I'M very raw to this but will cope to do better